 Q: I am taking my last credits in the Summer.
 Can I "walk" in May Commencement?

 A: It depends.
 A student can get permission to "walk" in May Commencement if he/she is scheduled to graduate in August and is enrolled for the last requirements (maximum of two courses / seven credits) in the Summer.
-If a student meets these conditions, he/she should contact the Assistant to the Dean for permission to "walk" in May Commencement after he/she has registered for the last (one or two) summer course(s).
+If a student meets these conditions, he/she should contact the Associate Dean for permission to "walk" in May Commencement after he/she has registered for the last (one or two) summer course(s).